bdesanctis/bamdam/README.md

 # bamdam: A toolkit for ancient environmental DNA shotgun sequencing data

 Written by Bianca De Sanctis in July 2024.
-Please contact me with any issues or requests!
+Please contact me with any issues, unexpected behavior, or requests!
 I want to improve this software! bddesanctis@gmail.com

 Welcome to bamdam!
 The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through ngsLCA.
 The main program is BamDam.py, with additional plotting functionality in extra R scripts.